stuburger/yafl/README.md

 > **Why you might need this:**
 >
 > A `fallback` is useful if the value for the Section is ever null or undefined.
 A fallback becomes especially handy if a Section or Field component is rendered within a `<Repeat />`.
-Since it doesn't often make much sense to assign anything other than an empty array[] as the default value for a list of things, we can specify a `fallback` to prevent warnings about uncontrolled inputs becoming controlled inputs.
+Since it doesn't often make much sense to assign anything other than an empty array[] as the default value for a list of things, we can specify a `fallback` to prevent warnings about uncontrolled inputs becoming controlled inputs for any Fields rendered inside the Repeat.

 ##### `children: React.ReactNode`